-(ii) if, for any state-funded services for your project, the state changes its policy regarding the provision of supportive services to projects such as the one you propose; or project.
+(ii) if, for any state-funded services for your project, the state changes its policy regarding the provision of supportive services to projects such as the one you propose: or with which you share common goals and objectives, to complement and/or support the proposed project so that the project will provide a comprehensive and holistic solution to the needs of persons with disabilities.

-(iii) if the need for housing for the population you will be serving wanes over time, causing vacancies in your
+(iii) if the need for housing for the population you will be serving wanes over time, causing vacancies in your project.

-(j) A description of the steps you took to coordinate your application with other organizations (e.g., the local center for independent living) that will not be directly involved in your project but with which you share common goals and objectives, to complement and/or support the proposed project so that the project will provide a comprehensive and holistic solution to the needs of persons with disabilities.
+(j) A description of the steps you took to coordinate your application with other organizations (e.g., the local center for independent living) that will not be directly involved in your project but